 Vegan Gingerbread Cookies

 This recipe from Addicted to Dates delivers spicy, zesty cookies with personalities to match.
-Aquafaba is the secret force behind the royal icing, which will turn your gingerbread people into real characters.
+Aquafaba is the secret force behind the royal icing, which will turn your gingerbread people into real characters (maybe even like this one ;-)).
 Recipe developer Christina says the bean water helps the icing harden.

 Aquafaba Meringues with Rose Water